eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 *Go* is a completely fascinating game (check out its [wikipedia page](https://en.m.wikipedia.org/wiki/Go_(game)) if you don't know much about it).
-Personally, I learned about it from a book when I was a teenager, but it wasn't until I started university that I met others who played.
+I learned about it from a book when I was a teenager, but it wasn't until I started university that I met others who played.
 Some of those people were quite good and they inspired me